spectrumbranch/wing/README.md

 wing
 ====

-Node HTTP API with idempotent rate limiting.
+Node HTTP API with action rate limiting.

-In progress
+In progress, extremely experimental.

 First major milestone is allowing the creation of sessions, with authentication against an LDAP or database.